What is it?

-- Cognitive-behaviour therapy or CBT teaches how thoughts, feelings and behaviours are related.
+- Cognitive behaviour therapy or CBT teaches how thoughts, feelings and behaviours are related.
 It also teaches skills like problem-solving and recognizing triggers.

 - Dialectical behaviour therapy or DBT helps with behaviour problems.
 It teaches how to manage feelings, cope with distress and improve relationships.

-- Multisystemic therapy focuses on factors like family, friends, school, and the community.
+- Multisystemic therapy focuses on factors like family, friends, school and the community.
 It looks at the issues around you that may lead to problem behaviours.

-There are many effective medications for mental disorders.
+There are many effective medications for mental illnesses.
 There are fewer for substance use problems.
 They may include medications that make using a substance less enjoyable, medications that reduce cravings or medications that reduce or prevent withdrawal symptoms.

 Well-being and healthy living

 Support from family and friends and schools or workplace is important.
-So is appropriate housing and income.
+So are appropriate housing and income.
 It often helps a child or youth with a concurrent disorder to get involved in community activities like volunteer work or sports.
 This may be a course of self-esteem and strength.
 In fact, not having these supports may be a risk factor for concurrent disorders.